Skip navigation

 venemaa saamid

-The Sami Language Support Centre has been opened at the Institute of Linguistics of the Murmansk Arctic State University (MAGU).
+The Saami Language Support Centre has been opened at the Institute of Linguistics of the Murmansk Arctic State University (MAGU).
 The centre will start working on the revival of the language by training specialists.

-Bakula emphasised that such a diversity of areas of work will allow a multifaceted approach to future methodological developments in order to create a professional community capable of transmitting knowledge about the language and defending the status of the Sami language.
+Bakula emphasised that such a diversity of areas of work will allow a multifaceted approach to future methodological developments in order to create a professional community capable of transmitting knowledge about the language and defending the status of the Saami language.